-The College has £11.9 million of net assets (including £7.2 million pension liability and long term debt of £5.6 million.)
+The College has £7.6 million of net assets (including £11.9 million pension liability and long term debt of £5.3 million.)

-Tangible resources include the main 26 acres freehold campus at Langdale Road and freehold Chorley campus at Euxton Lane.
+Tangible resources include the main 26 acres freehold Leyland Campus at Langdale Road and freehold Chorley Campus at Euxton Lane.